What Are the UC Ag Experts Talking About?

-A series of 1-hour webinars, designed for growers and pest management professionals, highlighting various pest management and horticultural topics for citrus, avocados, and other subtropical crops.
+A series of usually 1-hour long webinars (+ up to 30 minutes of Q&A), designed for growers and pest management professionals, highlighting various pest management and horticultural topics for citrus, avocados, and other subtropical crops.
 Master Gardeners can benefit from participating, but the pest management methods presented, especially the pesticides, are not to be followed without a clear understanding of their legal use by homeowners.

 During each session, a UC Expert on the subject makes a presentation and entertains write-in questions via chat during and/or after the presentation.
 As we develop this program, we may expand to other crops.

 What are the topics and how do I register?

 Weed Control in Non-Crop and Natural Areas with Research Highlights from the Intermountain Region by Thomas Getts (September 7, 2022)